FrenchGithubUser/Hatt/README.md

 - [ ] Add categories/subcategories for each website and only search for files in appropriate categories/subcategories

-- [ ] Don't show the same file multiple times if it is found on multiple sources (group by)

 - [ ] Create a score system to rank sources (in case of multiple sources for the same file) (based on dl speed, accuracy etc.)

 - [ ] Support multiple languages